-In photography, my goal is for each image to suggest a narrative.
-The story, however, is up to the viewer.
-I work with nature, actors, regular people, architecture, landscapes and cityscapes.
+In my photography, each image suggests a narrative.
+Completing the story is up to the viewer.
+I work with nature, actors, people, architecture, landscapes and cityscapes.

 For theater companies, I collaborate with Directors to create video projections, sound design, photographs and multimedia for use in live performances and outreach.
 It is a pleasure working with groups like Actors Shakespeare Project, The Lab at Harvard/Elie Wiesel Center; Hibernian Hall; Fort Point Theater Channel, A Glimpse Beyond, Praxis Stage, and many others.
 Press: The Boston Globe